 HMCTS will be working closely with Smee & Ford in order to ensure that there is as little disruption as possible arising out of these changes over the six months’ notice period, and their views will be sought, based on their knowledge of the current service, about options for a new arrangement.

 HMCTS stressed that the decision to end the current arrangement is no reflection on the service provided by Smee & Ford but comes as a result of an assessment of the legal position.

 Representatives of the Association of Chief Executives of Voluntary Organisations, the National Council of Voluntary Organisations, the Institute of Fundraising and the Institute of Legacy Management have been invited to join a working group bringing together views of the sector with the aim of creating a new and sustainable arrangement that will continue to work for all those using the current service.

-If you would like assistance in relation to probate or the writing of a will, call Alanna White on 01329 822333 for further information.
+If you would like assistance in relation to a probate matter or the writing of a will, call Alanna on 01329 822 333 for further information.

 Churchers has welcomed today’s announcement of a change in the law to introduce no fault divorces.More Info

 A Will is an important document.
 You should always seek full and proper advice from legal professionals.More Info